SilviaKocianova/CASHSAVVY/README.md

 ## Learning Outcomes

-- Better understanding of development using  Express, React and Node.js
+- Enhanced understanding of development using  Express, React and Node.js
 - Practical experience in developing and deploying a comprehensive money-saving application.
-- Enhanced skills in integrating frontend and backend functionalities.
+- Improved skills in integrating frontend and backend functionalities.
-- Improved understanding of financial management applications.
+- Deeper insight into financial management application development.

 ## NOTE
 The app is currently under active development as I continue to implement new ideas from users feedback.
 Some functions may not work 100%.